jspark311/ManuvrDrivers/README.md

 One major benefit to this abstraction is that drivers written under one environment don't require porting for use under any other environment.

+### Notes on behavior of destructors

+The envisioned use-case for these drivers is to be instantiated once, and never destroyed.
+This has the benefit of keeping (usually unused) code out of the binary.
+The toolchain is generally not smart enough to know if a given instance will _actually need_ destructors.
+Nevertheless, in drivers that do heap allocation, it will (should) be free'd.
+Any case where heap is NOT free'd in a destructor is a mistake on my part.
+BusOp hygiene is not as good, and it is conceivable that a BusOp whose life-cycle outlasts that of the class that is assigned as its callback will precipitate a hard-fault if the driver class is torn down.
+If this untidiness hurts your use-case, I will gladly accept patches.

 ### Notes on platform support

 In order to use this library, your project must provide the unimplemented functions in CppPotpourri's [AbstractPlatform header](https://github.com/jspark311/CppPotpourri/blob/master/src/AbstractPlatform.h).
 Some of these are provided by CppPotpourri itself, and your project may not use everything in the `AbstractPlatform` definition (depending on what drivers you include).
 The easiest way to determine what you need to implement is to write the first-draft of your project, and see what the linker complains about.